KSKN: Early years

 In September 1985, KSKN was sold to Sun Continental Group over the objection of one of Broadcast Vision Television's creditors.
-The new owners, former owners of independent station KZAZ in Tucson, Arizona, returned the station to stronger programming and added most of the shows the previous owners lost.
+The new owners, former owners of independent station KZAZ in Tucson, Arizona, made improvements to the station schedule and added some paid religious programs.
 Tragedy struck on March 1, 1986, when Gene Adelstein died at the age of 55 while playing tennis in West Palm Beach, Florida.
 Ellen, Gene's widow, headed up the operation of the station.
 However, she had doubted the idea of buying into Spokane from the start.
 The station's finances began to deteriorate not long after.
 In February 1987, the station trimmed two and a half hours out of its broadcast day; in March, the station filed for bankruptcy again, and in May, it began airing home shopping programs 10 hours a day.
 On June 27, 1987, the ailing station went off the air.